Buenaventura Durruti: Political agitation and personal matters

 After the rally, Durruti received a letter from his sister, informing him that their father was gravely ill.
 Durruti, along with Morin and their daughter, finally returned to León for the first time in 14 years.
-His father died before he made it there; Satiago Durruti's funeral was co-organised by the UGT and CNT, who hoped to pay tribute to him and express support for his son.
-The local CNT branch asked him to stay so he could speak at a rally, but as pretext to prevent this, the Civil Guard arrested Durruti and charged him for the 1923 Xixón robbery.
+His father died before he made it there; Santiago Durruti's funeral was co-organised by the UGT and CNT, who hoped to pay tribute to him and express support for his son.
+The local CNT branch asked him to stay so he could speak at a rally, where mine workers were protesting over poor working conditions.
+To prevent this, the Civil Guard arrested Durruti under investigation for the 1923 Gijón robbery.
 Durruti told the police chief that the money from the heist had been spent on bringing about the Republic and warned that, if he did not speak at the rally, the city would face an uprising.
 Durruti addressed the rally the following day, speaking before workers that had come from León, Asturias, Galicia and Castile.
 He declared that the Republic had failed to solve Spain's social and political issues and proclaimed that a social revolution against the existing order was inevitable; in order to bring about the revolution, he called for the working class to unite.
 Durruti's revolutionary optimism soon spread.
+Durruti and Federica Montseny began to call for the FAI to take offensive action against the Republic once the right conditions presented themselves.